 SPC’s immediate impact

-The building’s management and Clear Drop treated this experience as more than just a test: It was a learning lab.
-The team monitored how tenants used the SPC, where signage was most effective, and what kinds of plastics were being collected.
+The SPC became a learning lab for the building’s management and Clear Drop.
+The team tracked how tenants used the machine, what signage worked best, and what kinds of plastics were being collected.

 - Food wrappers and grocery bags